laekettavong/react-working-with-redux/README.md

 # React-Working-With-Redux
-A simple demonstration on using Redux to manage application state.
+A simple demonstration leveraging `redux` and `react-redux` to manage application state.

 ##